-After registration, you will receive a total of five emails within a period of three weeks, which will explain step by step:
+After registration, you will receive a total of five emails within three weeks, which will explain step by step:

 - how to collect and filter ideas for your blog,

-- why you should definitely specialize in a certain topic,
+- why you should specialize in a specific topic,

 - how to set up a hosted WordPress blog (see alternatively, my article series about setting up WordPress on a dedicated server),

 - how to collect ideas for your articles,